lftp(1) General Commands Manual lftp(1)

 dns:order (list of protocol names)

-address in inet6 family, then inet and use them in that order.
-To disable inet6
+dress in inet6 family, then inet and use them in that order.
+To disable inet6 (AAAA)

 dns:use-fork (boolean)